initxu/initxu.github.io/_pages/about.md

 <!-- [[CV](Lilin_CV_2310.pdf)] -->

 # News
+- [2023.10] &nbsp; I have been selected for SenSys'23 SIG Travel Grant.
 - [2023.10] &nbsp; One workshop paper is accepted to SenSys 2023.
 - [2023.09] &nbsp; One paper is conditionally accepted by SenSys 2023.
 - [2023.06] &nbsp; One paper is accpected by IEEE Transactions on Circuits and Systems for Video Technology.